 Thank you for your support for our church during these difficult weeks of lockdown, and a big thank you to our ministry team, Paula, Tim, Alex, John and Caroline for all the online services which have enabled our worship to continue.
-These services on Zoom and YouTube will continue for the time being.
+These online services on Zoom will continue for the time being.

 This will inevitably be a time of mixed emotions; joy at being able to worship together again in St Mary’s; and uncertainty about what the future “new normal” may be and how we will cope with the requirements for physical distancing, hygiene and safety.

 Having no rector or curate at this time imposes a significant constraint on the number of services that can be offered.
 With the support of the ministry team and the assistance of our retired clergy, we hope to have one service each Sunday at St Mary’s.

 Compliance to social distancing caps the number we can safely have at any one service in St Mary’s at 50 (couples and families count as one).
 To avoid having to turn people away at the church door prior booking will be necessary for all services (the procedure will be detailed in the weekly bulletin).
 To assist in ‘track and trace’ we are required to record the names, contact numbers and postcodes of all worshippers.
 This information will be kept for 21 days and then destroyed.
 You will be asked to sanitise your hands on entering the church, before receiving communion and again on leaving church.
 We ask for your understanding and forbearance.